SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 As a result of this, a higher priority plugin will (in general) run before lower priority ones and can disable the lower priority plugins from running at all.
 A plugin can disable itself, but it cannot (in general) disable a higher priority plugin.
 The exception is if a plugin adds a callback to a hook at a lower priority.
-A plugin can always schedule a callback after the callback of another plugin.
+Creating a callback with a lower priority can be used to have the callback invoked after another plugin.

-The default priority is intended to provide a space between that and the maximum priority of a plugin to allow another plugin to schedule itself before.
+The default priority is intended to provide a space between that and the maximum priority of a plugin to allow another plugin to schedule a callback earlier.
 Otherwise a set of plugins at the same priority could not do this cooperatively.
+That is important in situations where priority used primiarly for ordering callback invocations rather than controllling which callbacks are invoked.

 Plugins have no control over their priority, that is set by the administrator.